 Publications

 Yining Hong, Fanchao Qi, Maosong Sun.
-Two Heads Are Better Than One: Exploiting Both Sequence and Graph Models in AMR-To-Text Generation.
-[Paper]
+Two Heads Are Better Than One: Exploiting Both Sequence and Graph Models in AMR-To-Text Generation. [.pdf]

 Teaching Experience